MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 :::row:::
 :::column span="":::
-When set to `true`, the tabs are moved into the title bar and the title bar disappears.
-When set to `false`, the title bar sits above the tabs.
+When this is set to `true`, the tabs are moved into the title bar and the title bar disappears.
+When it's set to `false`, the title bar sits above the tabs.
+Note that changing this setting will require starting a new Terminal instance.

 **Property name:** `showTabsInTitlebar`